RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 The tool should also be able to generate and maintain tests for the created App.

 💪 **Desired Skills:**
-- Experience with modern code generation cli (Claude Code, OpenCode, OpenAI Codex, gemini-cli and so on )
+* Experience with modern code generation cli (Claude Code, OpenCode, OpenAI Codex, `gemini-cli` and so on )
-— A passion for creating tooling for AI coding
+* A passion for creating tooling for AI coding
-— Familiarity with Rocket.Chat App creation and Apps Engine operation
+* Familiarity with Rocket.Chat App creation and Apps Engine operation
-- TypeScript development
+* TypeScript development
-— gemini-cli architecture and extension mechanisms
+* `gemini-cli` architecture and extension mechanisms
-— Prompt engineering
+* Prompt engineering

 🎯 **Goals/Deliverables:**
 A very easy to use and understand CLI tool that anyone can use to create, test, and deploy their own custom Rocket.Chat apps.